divya-ramesha/plagiarism-detector/README.md

 # plagiarism-detector
-A simple Java application to detect plagiarism between paragraphs
+A Simple Java application to detect plagiarism between paragraphs